sopa233/spring-boot-angular8/README.md

 To run this:
 a - Clone the project
-b - Using terminal or command prompt, go to "angular-app" folder c - run - ng server -o
+b - Using terminal or command prompt, go to "angular-app" folder c - run ng server -o

-It will automatically open
+It will automatically open the below in browser http://localhost:4200/users
-http://localhost:4200/users